Skip to content

 Family-friendly things to do at Ham House and Garden

-From exploring the gardens around our 17th-century house to enjoying delicious snacks at the Orangery Café and taking part in school holiday activities, there’s plenty to keep little ones entertained this season at Ham House and Garden.
+From exploring the gardens on a booked-inspired trail to enjoying warming treats at the Orangery Café, there’s plenty to keep little ones entertained this season at Ham House and Garden.

 Family-friendly events and activities